Laxmi Sunrise Bank

 Laxmi Sunrise Bank Limited is a commercial bank in Nepal.
 The bank is an 'A' class commercial bank licensed by Nepal Rastra Bank and has branches across the nation with its head office in Kathmandu.
 The bank's shares are publicly traded on the Nepal Stock Exchange.

 The bank was formed with a merger between Laxmi Bank Limited and Sunrise Bank Limited.
 It started joint operations on July 14, 2023, and was eventually renamed Laxmi Sunrise Bank Limited.

+Ownership structure

+The Bank currently has a paid-up capital of 26.78 billion Nepalese rupees (as of FY 2025/26).